noidexe/Enjin-Coin-Documentation/docs/minting-tokens.md

   "image": "/IMAGE.jpg"
 }
 ```
-Once you have that .json file uploaded with public read access, you can make the request to set the item URI.
+Once you have that .json file uploaded with public read access, you can make the request to set the item URI (Uniform Resource Identifier).

-Replacing with your token_id and link to your .json file.
-See [this guide](/docs/metadata) for more details if you are
-unfamiliar with hosting files.
+See [this guide](/docs/metadata) for more details if you are unfamiliar with hosting files.

 **Advanced Users:**
 The URI value allows for ID substitution by clients.
 If the string `{id}` exists in any URI, clients MUST replace this with the actual token ID in hexadecimal form.
 This allows for large number of tokens to use the same on-chain string by defining a URI once, for a large collection of tokens.
 Example of such a URI: `https://token-cdn-domain/{id}.json` would be replaced with `https://token-cdn-domain/780000000000001e000000000000000000000000000000000000000000000000.json` if the client is referring to token ID `780000000000001e000000000000000000000000000000000000000000000000`.
 See [Metadata](/docs/metadata) section in the ERC-1155 standards documentation for full details.

 [SetItemUri](../examples/SetItemUri.gql)

-There are many other built in features for metadata built into our schema,
-consult the [Enjin Metadata Schema](../erc1155_metadata_json_schema.md) for details.

-Once a successful request has been made, you will need to accept and sign the transaction in the **NOTIFICATIONS** section of your dev wallet.
+Once a successful request has been made, you will need to accept and sign the transaction in the **REQUESTS** section of your dev wallet.

 ## Minting the Tokens

-Minting items is using the template you created in the CREATE step to
+Now that you have created the template and defined all the data to attach to it, it's time to mint your first batch of tokens.

-instantiate some items on the blockchain.
-The request for minting fungible items (FIs) vs non-fungible items (NFIs) varies slightly.
+The request for minting fungible tokens (FTs) vs non-fungible tokens (NFTs) varies slightly.
 You can batch mint to multiple addresses if you wish to do so.
 The differences are that if you need to mint multiple NFIs, you will need to specify the wallet address for each individual item.
 Ideally try to avoid minting over 100 NFIs in a single transaction, FIs do not have this restriction.
-Here is the same request between 2 different items types, FI and NFI.
+Here is the same request between 2 different token types, FT and NFT.

-**FI:**
+**FT:**
 [MintFungibleItems](../examples/MintFungibleItems.gql)

 This request would mint 5x items to “WALLET_ADDRESS_1” and 3x items to “WALLET_ADDRESS_2”.
 You can mint up to `INITIAL RESERVE` of items.

-**NFI:**
+**NFT:**
 [MintNonFungibleItems](../examples/MintNonFungibleItems.gql)

 This request would mint 5x items to “WALLET_ADDRESS_1” and 3x items to “WALLET_ADDRESS_2”.

-Once a successful request has been made, you will need to accept and sign the transaction in the “NOTIFICATIONS” section of your dev wallet.
+Once a successful request has been made, you will need to accept and sign the transaction in the “REQUESTS” section of your dev wallet.

 # Using Unity